ewallah/moodle-repository_s3bucket/README.md

 ## Dependencies

-* Currently this plugin is using the [Amazon's SDK for PHP plugin](https://moodle.org/plugins/local_aws).
+* Currently this plugin is using a custumized [Amazon's SDK for PHP plugin](https://github.com/ewallah/moodle-local_aws.git).

 ## Warnings

+* This plugin is NOT compatible with the original [Amazon's SDK for PHP plugin](https://moodle.org/plugins/local_aws).
+If you use the original SDK, your site will become unavailable.
 * Encrypted files or buckets are not supported.

 ## Theme support